jroucheton/cloud-best-practices/README.md

 ## Pipeline as code
-Pipelines should be coded through one file and stored into the source code repository.
+Pipelines should be coded through the Jenkinsfile and stored into the source code repository.

-> Create a jenkinsfile and store it into the source code repository.

 **Benefits:**
 * Configuration is located in a single place.